johscheuer/istio-playground/Meshexpansion.md

 ## Gotchas

-The new `istioctl manifest` operator seem to not install the default DestinationRule (for mTLS) which means we need to add these to DestinationRules if we enable mTLS STRICT:
+The new `istioctl manifest` operator seems to not install the default DestinationRule (for mTLS) which means we need to add these to DestinationRules if we enable mTLS STRICT:

 ```bash
 kubectl apply -n istio-system -f - << EOF